-Development of novel technologies supporting flexible and safe manufacturing of foods incorporating for e.g. hygienic design and new contact materials, including edible biofilms produced by the enzymatic cross-linking of proteins;
+- Development of novel technologies supporting flexible and safe manufacturing of foods incorporating for e.g. hygienic design and new contact materials; - Advanced multi-hurdle concepts, combining different types of hurdles (e.g. preservatives, advanced preservation techniques, active packaging, etc.).
+This would include combination of hurdles (recipe and technology);

-- Advanced multi-hurdle concepts, combining different types of hurdles (e.g. preservatives, advanced preservation techniques, active packaging, etc.).
-This would include combination of hurdles (recipe and technology); development of new hurdles, including the technologies able to enhance the activity of natural antimicrobials, and modelling; - Development and optimisation of alternative technologies to classical heat treatments: irradiation, ultra-high pressure, high pressure homogeneization and high pressure modified antimicrobial enzymes pulsed electric field, radiofrequency, pulsed light, ohmic heating and sterilisation, nanothermosonication, plasma process etc. Research needs include developing novel technologies and assessing the implementation of relevant existing ones; - Study of the effects of the new technologies on the stress response, gene expression and mutation rate increase of pathogenic and spoilage bacteria.
+development of new hurdles, including the technologies able to enhance the activity of natural antimicrobials, and modelling;

+- Development and optimisation of alternative technologies to classical heat treatments: irradiation, ultra-high pressure, high pressure homogeneization and high pressure modified antimicrobial enzymes pulsed electric field, radiofrequency, pulsed light, ohmic heating and sterilisation, nanothermosonication, plasma process etc. Research needs include developing novel technologies and assessing the implementation of relevant existing ones; - Study of the effects of the new technologies on the stress response, gene expression and mutation rate increase of pathogenic and spoilage bacteria.